 Evil is rebellion against God.

-And so, you know, if the if the devil doesn't exist, or let's say if he's locked up for a thousand years, there will still be horrendous amounts of evil in this world because I exist, because you exist.
+And so, you know, if the devil doesn't exist, or let's say if he's locked up for a thousand years, there will still be horrendous amounts of evil in this world because I exist, because you exist.

 I think where my audience might slightly differ from your position, some of them anyway, is that they would think, well, the devil's not even going to be mainly in Hitler's bunker.

-He's going to be in he's going to be in the back rooms where the people who planned the second world war.
+He's going to be in the back rooms where the people who planned the Second World War, that's where he's going to concentrate his efforts.

-He's he works at an even higher level than puppets like Hitler.
+He works at an even higher level than puppets like Hitler.

-But I but I I I do take your point.
+But I do take your point.

 Yeah, so we don't know how many angels there are, how many demons there are.

-So like some people have said, Oh, there's a hundred million angels, if a third of them fell, that there's 33.333 repeating demons.
+If a third of them fell, that there's 33.333 repeating demons.

-Uh you know, these numbers are almost certainly symbolic.
+You know, these numbers are almost certainly symbolic.

-Um we don't know with any certainty.
+We don't know with any certainty.

-He calls himself a legion, and um we don't know if that's his real name, if he's lying or if he's just playing with the right.
+And we don't know if that's his real name, if he's lying or if he's just playing.

-We don't know if that was his real name.
+Yeah, we don't know if that was his real name.

-So we we know very little about the actual specificities of the demonic realm in regards to names and numbers.
+So we know very little about the actual specificities of the demonic realm in regards to names and numbers.

 There is a sense that every nation has an angel.